Illinois Expands Phase 1B To Include People Under 65 With Medical Conditions, Except In Some Counties Including Cook And DuPage

-“When you see what’s happening in the news and everything, you do get nervous and worried about all of that,” said Peter Lantvit.READ MORE: City Council Members Set To Introduce ‘Anjanette Young Ordinance’ For Police Search Warrant Reforms, But Mayor Lightfoot Says She Will Be Issuing New Order Too
+“When you see what’s happening in the news and everything, you do get nervous and worried about all of that,” said Peter Lantvit.READ MORE: Illinois Expanding COVID Vaccine Eligibility, But Most Of Chicago Area Not Joining In

 Lantvit, 62, is even more worried because he has heart disease.
 He didn’t get very far when he tried to sign up for the COVID-19 vaccine.